epfl-ada/ada-2024-project-thelordsofdata/index.md

 # Data Exploration

-Alright, folks, before the liberal left starts accusing me of **faking the numbers** again, let me set the record straight.
+A quick interjection from Mr. Trump: "Alright, folks, before the liberal left starts accusing me of **faking the numbers** again, let me set the record straight.
 We did something **smart**—we **adjusted the data**.
-Here’s the deal: **Inflation**—it’s a **huge factor**, believe me.
-If you compare the box office earnings of a **1990 movie** to a **2019 movie**, you're just asking for fake news.
+Here’s the deal: **Inflation** and **outliters**-if you ignore them, you're just asking for fake news.
 It’s a total disaster.
-So, we did the right thing: we **adjusted** for inflation!
+So, we did the right thing: we **adjusted** all USD amounts for inflation and took the logarithm of variables including budget and profitability to include outliers without letting them influence our analysis."

-Now, we’ve got the real facts, folks.
-It’s not just about making a ton of money—it’s about making **smart money**.
-And guess what?
-We’ve done the work to make sure we’re getting the **truth**.
-We also have taken the log of some of our continuous variables including budget and profitability to make sure no pesky outliers get in the way of a readable clean graph.
-We’re not letting **inflation** or **outliers** fool us!

 ## Budget

 {% include log_budget.html %}

-Look at the data, folks—it's clear as day: **budget** is closely linked to **foreign percentage**.
-We've got a **Pearson coefficient** of **0.33**, and the **p-value** is **less than 0.05**—that’s statistically significant!
-This isn’t some fake news, it’s real data, proving that bigger budgets bring in more international success.
-Simple, folks!

-Now, you might’ve already guessed it—more budget means more marketing, more attention, more box office sales.
-It’s intuitive, right?
-But here’s the kicker: **foreigners aren’t just watching American movies by default**—we’ve got to **grab their attention**.
-If we take this information at face value, it’s time to stop playing small and start focusing on the biggest blockbusters that will pull in those huge international numbers.
-That’s where the money is!
+Looking at the data, we can observe a clear relationship between budget and foreign percentage.
+The Pearson correlation coefficient is 0.33, indicating a moderate positive correlation between these two variables.
+Furthermore, the p-value is less than 0.05, which is statistically significant—this suggests that the relationship we’re seeing is not due to chance.

+In simpler terms, as the budget increases, there's a tendency for movies to earn a higher percentage of their revenue from international markets.
+This makes sense: larger budgets often mean more resources for marketing and wider global distribution, which can lead to increased box office sales abroad.

 ## Genre

 {% include genre_proportional.html %}

-"Folks, look at the charts, we’ve got some amazing insights here.
-Comedy, believe me, it’s doing much better in the United States, but look, terrible, terrible results abroad.
-Why?
-It’s all about culture, it’s all about language—stuff that’s hard to translate overseas.
-The jokes just don’t work the same.
-But you know what does work abroad?
-Action, drama, and adventure.
-These are the big ones.
-You’ve got explosions, you’ve got emotion, you’ve got everything people love—boom, pow, all that good stuff.
-And that, my friends, crosses borders easily."
+Looking at the data, we can see clear trends: Comedy performs significantly better in the United States, but struggles to gain traction in international markets.
+This is likely due to cultural and linguistic differences that make humor difficult to translate effectively.
+On the other hand, genres like Action, Drama, and Adventure have broader appeal across borders.
+These genres, characterized by strong visual elements, excitement, and universal themes of emotion, tend to resonate more easily with global audiences, leading to better international performance.

 {% include genre_percentage.html %}

-"Now, let’s get this straight: While drama does well overseas, there are fewer drama movies that are smashing it abroad compared to those that are killing it here in the U.S. So, while people love a good drama, it’s still the action, adventure, and sci-fi movies that are raking in the big bucks on the international stage.
+It’s important to note that while Drama performs well internationally, there are fewer drama films that are performing exceptionally abroad compared to those that are succeeding domestically in the U.S. We can see that Drama movies garner more of their revenue domestically than internationally.
+On the global stage, Action, Adventure, and Sci-Fi movies are the big earners, generating the more significant share of the revenue.

-And let's be honest—some genres are just All-American, okay?
-If we want to make sure we’re attracting foreign audiences, we might want to stay away from teen, indie, and comedy films.
-Stick to what works, folks.
-Stick to the winners."
+Additionally, some genres have a strong American appeal but don’t translate as well internationally.
+To capture a larger foreign audience, it may be more effective to focus on genres like Action, Adventure, and Sci-Fi while steering away from Teen, Indie, and Comedy films, which tend to have a more limited international appeal.

 ## Month